Beyond Prompts: Unconditional 3D Inversion for Out-of-Distribution Shapes: Experiments

 \subsection{Geometric Consistency}

 Despite enabling global geometric modifications, our edits remain strictly 3D-consistent.
 We provide multiview renders of our results in Fig.~\ref{fig:mv_images}.
-These renders confirm that our method maintains structural coherence and rendering stability across all viewing angles, efficiently applying the edit without introducing localized or view-dependent artifacts.
-We also provide multiple videos in the supplementary material.
+These renders confirm that our method maintains structural coherence and rendering stability across all viewing angles.
+Further videos are provided in the supplementary material.